aio-libs/aiohttp/docs/web.rst

-:mod:`aiohttp.web` itself does not support `Cross-Origin Resource Sharing <https://en.wikipedia.org/wiki/Cross-origin_resource_sharing>`_, but there is a aiohttp plugin for it:
+:mod:`aiohttp.web` itself does not support `Cross-Origin Resource Sharing <https://en.wikipedia.org/wiki/Cross-origin_resource_sharing>`_, but there is an aiohttp plugin for it:
 `aiohttp_cors <https://github.com/aio-libs/aiohttp_cors>`_.